website design software

 Hi, Readers -

-Start your journey to global-warming responsibility by checking out the links to our five stories below.
-You can check out our COVID-related adventures and technical topics in the Webmaster's Rant, located at Contact Us/Webmaster.
+Enrich your Spring 2025 literary experience by checking out the links to our five stories below.
+Also check out our take on the upcoming termination of support for Microsoft Windows10 in the Webmaster's Rant, located at Contact Us/Webmaster.

 Here are the links to the stories:

 As always, we wish you good health, both physical and mental, in these trying times.
-Practice COVID-safe behavior, and we look forward to seeing you healthy for Issue 28.
+We look forward to seeing you safe and healthy for Issue 32 in late Summer of 2025.

 ###